-The main reason Twitchs is so popular is unlike competitors such as Facebook and Youtube, Twitch is solely dedicated to live-streaming and has been around the longest.
-Many creators jumped onto the platform early and haven’t found a compelling reason to switch.
+The main reason Twitch is so popular is unlike other competitors, such as Facebook and Youtube, it is solely dedicated to live-streaming and has built a passionate, loyal community.
+Many top gamers jumped onto it early and haven’t found a compelling reason to switch.

-Back in 2007, a man named Justin Kan decided to experiment with turning his life into a de-facto reality show.
+In 2007, a man named Justin Kan experimented with turning his life into a de-facto reality show.
 Kan began streaming his life around the clock on Justin.tv.
 He received mixed reactions initially, but he had clearly found a concept that people would at least tune into, if not enjoy.

 Though the platform was originally only for Justin to do his lifecast, Justin.tv was relaunched as a network allowing curated creators, and later anyone, to produce their own streams.
 One of the original stars of Justin.tv was iJustine, who’s now a tech YouTuber with nearly 7 million subscribers.
 The community reached over 1 million users in less than a year.

 By 2011, the team behind Justin.tv decided to hone in on the site’s most popular section: Gaming.
 They called the service “Twitch.tv” and it took off.
-By 2012 the site had 20 million visitors per month, and was eventually purchased by Amazon in 2014 for nearly $1 billion.
+By 2012 the site had 20 million Twitch viewers per month and was eventually purchased by Amazon in 2014 for nearly $1 billion.

 A Twitch partner who streams IRL content, casual gamers, game developers, and professional players of all stripes are now able to earn a living and more by streaming on Twitch, turning their passions into paychecks.

-While it’s undeniable that Twitch is the most popular streaming platform, recently it’s begun to face new competition.
-YouTube Gaming and Facebook Gaming are gaining popularity amongst gamers and many people find that it’s easier to get started there because of the steep competition on Twitch.
+While it’s undeniable that Twitch is the most popular streaming platform, recently, it’s begun to face new competition.
+YouTube Gaming and Facebook Gaming are gaining popularity amongst gamers.
+Many people find that it’s easier to get started there because of the steep competition on Twitch.

 So what makes Twitch so popular?
-This ends up being a two-pronged question: Why is Twitch popular for viewers, and why is Twitch popular for streamers?
+This ends up being a two-pronged question: Why is it popular for millions of viewers, and why is it popular for hundreds of thousands of streamers?

 Twitch’s Popularity With Viewers